twitter-archive/gizzard/README.markdown

 replication tree.
 Gizzard supports “migrations” (for example, elastically adding machines to the cluster) and gracefully handles failures.
-The system is made *eventually consistent* by requiring that all write-operations are idempotent AND commutative and as operations fail (because of, e.g., a network partition) they are retried at a later time.
+The system is made *eventually consistent* by requiring that all write-operations are idempotent *and* commutative and as operations fail (because of, e.g., a network partition) they are retried at a later time.

 A very simple sample use of Gizzard is [Rowz](http://github.com/nkallen/Rowz),